 A Developer ID certificate lets Gatekeeper verify that you’re a trusted developer when a user opens your app, plug-in, or installer package downloaded from outside the Mac App Store.
 Software signed with a Developer ID certificate can also take advantage of advanced capabilities such as CloudKit and Apple Push Notifications.

 Generate your Developer ID certificate.

 You can generate your Developer ID certificate in Xcode or in the Certificates, Identifiers & Profiles section of your developer account.
-Please note that you must be the Team Agent of your development team in the Apple Developer Program.
+Please note that you must be the Account Holder of your development team in the Apple Developer Program.

 Sign and test your app.

 Enable the hardened runtime capability and declare entitlements for the functions your app requires in Xcode.
 Archive your app and test the end-user experience of launching your Developer ID-signed app using a Gatekeeper-enabled Mac.